Cadmium (Cd): A heavy metal that accumulates in the environment.

 Condensate: 1.Liquid formed when warm landfill gas cools as it travels through a collection system.
 2. Water created by cooling steam or water vapor.

 Condensate Return System: System that returns the heated water condensing within steam piping to the boiler and thus saves energy.

 Condenser: A heat exchanger in which the refrigerant, compressed to a hot gas, is condensed to liquid by rejecting heat.

-Conditional Registration: Under special circumstances, the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) permits registration of pesticide products that is "conditional" upon the submission of additional data.
+Conditional Registration: Under special circumstances, the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) permit registration of pesticide products that is "conditional" upon the submission of additional data.
 These special circumstances include a finding by the EPA Administrator that a new product or use of an existing pesticide will not significantly increase the risk of unreasonable adverse effects.
 A product containing a new (previously unregistered) active ingredient may be conditionally registered only if the Administrator finds that such conditional registration is in the public interest, that a reasonable time for conducting the additional studies has not elapsed, and the use of the pesticide for the period of conditional registration will not present an unreasonable risk.

 Conductance: A rapid method of estimating the dissolved solids content of water supply by determining the capacity of a water sample to carry an electrical current.
 Conductivity is a measure of the ability of a solution to carry and electrical current.

 Conduction: The transfer of heat energy through a material (solid, liquid or gas) by the motion of adjacent atoms and molecules without gross displacement of the particles.